 • Regional service agencies

-Example: Strategic plan for developmental disability provider transitioning to aging preparedness organization
+Example: Drucker-aligned strategic plan for a developmental disability provider transitioning to an aging preparedness organization.

 Alignment with Public Policy Frameworks